aguxez/ecom/README.md

 2. Users can login and logout using Guardian.
 3. Users can register, using a simple client-side verification and one server-side.
 4. Users get recognized between admin and normal.
-5. Admin can add product
+5. Admin can add/delete/edit product.
-6. Spanish and English supported based on Locale
+6. Spanish and English supported based on Locale.
-7. Support for Markdown
+7. Support for Markdown.

 ### Notes:
 #### Unable to encode value